 Note: The table presents regression results from estimating Equation (IV1) across multiple specifications.
 All regressions are estimated using a combined dataset constructed by stacking funding period-specific panels (as detailed in Section 4) and interacting all fixed effects with funding period indicators.
-The F-statistic reflects the test results for the null hypothesis that the coefficient $\psi_1$ equals zero.
+The F-statistic reflects the test results for the null hypothesis that the coefficient ψ_1 equals zero.
 Robust standard errors, clustered by department and funding period, are reported in parentheses.
-Significance levels are indicated as follows: \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
+Significance levels are indicated as follows: p < 0.01, p < 0.05, p < 0.1.

-Complementing these static estimates, Figure 3 presents dynamic event study results.
-The estimates suggest that departments with different levels of retirement are not on diverging outcome trajectories before the funding period.
-For departments in eligible universities, the pre-trend coefficients remain stable and close to zero.
-Once the funding period begins, there is a rapid and substantial increase in the share of appointed female professors in departments with high retirement probabilities in eligible universities, relative to comparable departments in ineligible universities and the pre-period.
-This effect diminishes after the funding period ends - after approximately two years - with estimates reverting to pre-funding levels.
+with high retirement probabilities in eligible universities, relative to comparable departments in ineligible universities and the pre-period.
+This effect diminishes after the funding period ends - after approximately two years 22 - with estimates reverting to pre-funding levels.
 This reversion suggests that subsidized appointments do not influence subsequent hiring of female full professors, indicating that the program neither promotes nor hinders the advancement of other women to full professorships.